clinkingdog/sphero-dev-kit/README.md

 A tiny GUI for interacting with Sphero from Windows.

+ * Turn on Bluetooth on your development machine.
  * Run the app.
  * If your Sphero is not in the list, hit "Find Devices" to re-scan.
   * Note your Sphero must be awake before it can be connected.